SynergiTech/laravel-magic-enums/README.md

 });
 ```

-You can obviously include middleware on it if you wish, i.e. for an authenticated session, but this may affect your frontends ability to initialise so please be careful.
+You can obviously include middleware on it if you wish, e.g. for an authenticated session, but this may affect your frontend's ability to initialise, so please be careful.

 We recommend you don't include sensitive information in your enums.

-3. We work primarily with Inertia and Vue so the integration looks something like this (noting the async/ await and re use of the route we created earlier)
+3. We work primarily with Inertia and Vue so the integration looks something like this.
+Note the use of `async`/`await` and reusing the route we created earlier.

 ```js
 import { vueEnumPlugin } from "laravel-magic-enums";